 We had a pretty good instinct from the insight garnered in our research phase.
 But to answer these questions truthfully and rigorously, we needed to start within.
 That meant delving deep into the beliefs and behaviours, motivations and mindsets of those at the heart of the work.
 Refreshingly, the whole team was open to what might emerge.

 Together we arrived at the beginnings of a clear, collective sense of purpose, which we’d later refine as: ‘We exist so no engineer or their family need ever face life’s problems alone’.
 This was predicated on the overarching belief that everyone needs, and is worthy of, a little help in life.

 NO EMPTY PROMISES

-To support the refreshed purpose, we captured a series of commitments for everyone in the organisation, in its wider community, to own and enact.
+To support the refreshed purpose, we captured a series of commitments for everyone in the organisation, and in its wider community, to own and enact.
 These were a step above values.
 The team didn’t want their values to be empty promises in an annual report or an aspirational poster on the wall.
-They wanted to try to live and breathe them, and learn by them.
+They wanted to live and breathe them, and learn by them.

 All this was held together by three decisive themes: supporting the ‘whole person’; support that puts people in the driving seat; and an inclusive, self-supporting community.
 These would help to express the charity’s more empathic, person-centred and progressive style and standpoint.

 We were in a good place, with the team feeling we’d captured the essence of who they were.
 So much so that the charity’s CEO told us she’d had to restrain herself from punching the air and shouting “yes!” on her morning commute.